-From time to time in the future, we may also issue additional shares of Company Common Stock or securities convertible into Company Common Stock pursuant to a variety of transactions, including acquisitions.
-The issuance by us of additional shares of Company Common Stock or securities convertible into Company Common Stock would dilute your ownership of us and the sale of a significant amount of such shares in the public market could adversely affect prevailing market prices of shares of Company Common Stock.
+From time to time in the future, we may also issue additional shares of the Company's Common Stock or securities convertible into the Company's Common Stock pursuant to a variety of transactions, including acquisitions.
+The issuance by us of additional shares of the Company's Common Stock or securities convertible into the Company's Common Stock would dilute your ownership of us and the sale of a significant amount of such shares in the public market could adversely affect prevailing market prices of shares of the Company's Common Stock.

 In the future, we expect to obtain financing or to further increase our capital resources by issuing additional shares of our capital stock or offering debt or other equity securities, including senior or subordinated notes, debt securities convertible into equity, or shares of preferred stock.
-Issuing additional shares of our capital stock, other equity securities, or securities convertible into equity may dilute the economic and voting rights of our existing stockholders, reduce the market price of shares of Company Common Stock, or both.
+Issuing additional shares of our capital stock, other equity securities, or securities convertible into equity may dilute the economic and voting rights of our existing stockholders, reduce the market price of shares of the Company's Common Stock, or both.
 Debt securities convertible into equity could be subject to adjustments in the conversion ratio pursuant to which certain events may increase the number of equity securities issuable upon conversion.
-Preferred stock, if issued, could have a preference with respect to liquidating distributions or a preference with respect to dividend payments that could limit our ability to pay dividends to the holders of our Company Common Stock.
+Preferred stock, if issued, could have a preference with respect to liquidating distributions or a preference with respect to dividend payments that could limit our ability to pay dividends to the holders of our Company's Common Stock.
 Our decision to issue securities in any future offering will depend on market conditions and other factors beyond our control, which may adversely affect the amount, timing or nature of our future offerings.
-As a result, holders of Company Common Stock bear the risk that our future offerings may reduce the market price of shares of Company Common Stock and dilute their percentage ownership.
+As a result, holders of the Company's Common Stock bear the risk that our future offerings may reduce the market price of shares of the Company's Common Stock and dilute their percentage ownership.

-Future sales, or the perception of future sales, of Company Common Stock by us or our existing stockholders in the public market could cause the market price for our Company Common Stock to decline.
+Future sales, or the perception of future sales, of the Company's Common Stock by us or our existing stockholders in the public market could cause the market price for the Company's Common Stock to decline.

-The sale of substantial amounts of shares of Company Common Stock in the public market, or the perception that such sales could occur, could harm the prevailing market price of shares of our Company Common Stock.
+The sale of substantial amounts of shares of the Company's Common Stock in the public market, or the perception that such sales could occur, could harm the prevailing market price of shares of the Company's Common Stock.
 These sales, or the possibility that these sales may occur, also might make it more difficult for us to sell equity securities in the future at a time and at a price that we deem appropriate.

 All shares issued as merger consideration in the Business Combination are freely tradable without registration under the Securities Act and without restriction by persons other than our "affiliates" (as defined under Rule 144), including our directors, executive officers and other affiliates, and certain other former QT Imaging stockholders.
-Furthermore, although the Lock-Up Agreement provides that, subject to certain exceptions, each of the stockholders who are parties to such agreement will not transfer any shares of Company Common Stock received as merger consideration until the earlier of six months following the Closing Date or the occurrence of specified events in the Lock-Up Agreement, the Company will have the ability to modify such transfer restrictions.
+Furthermore, although the Lock-Up Agreement provides that, subject to certain exceptions, each of the stockholders who are parties to such agreement will not transfer any shares of the Company's Common Stock received as merger consideration until the earlier of six months following the Closing Date or the occurrence of specified events in the Lock-Up Agreement, the Company will have the ability to modify such transfer restrictions.